dotnetCarpenter/regext/README.md

+# RegEx Tooling An idea to create easy regex authoring and debugging.
+## Synopsis
+* Show immidiate response to author
+* Show patterns in input text
+* * Make transformations a one-step process
+  * 1. Accept many kind of input formats
+    1. Output text
-# README for a newly created project.
+#README for a newly created project.

 There are a couple of things you should do first, before you can use all of Git's power: